CraftTweaker/CraftTweaker/ISSUE_TEMPLATE.md

-#### Minetweaker.log file (Please Pastebin or gist your file, posting an unpasted or ungist'd file will automatically close this issue):
+#### crafttweaker.log file (Please Pastebin or gist your file, posting an unpasted or ungist'd file will automatically close this issue):

 ____